ant-design/ant-design-pro-site/docs/graph.en-US.md

 Ant Design Pro provides the well-designed abstract chart components based on the [BizCharts](https://github.com/alibaba/BizCharts).
 These components provide the ability to use with complex mixed view or just use along for common business usage.

-Currently chart components have 10 type of charts and 2 type of chart suite:
+Currently chart components have 10 type of charts and 2 type of chart suites:

 * Pie
 * Bar